Animal Collective: Danse Manatee, Campfire Songs, and Here Comes the Indian

-After this recording session they started to work on new material which was later released on Here Comes the Indian and they were faced with some serious problems within the group.
-In early 2002, they went on their first big tour which took them to the South of the US and turned out to be "pretty brutal...".
-"We all lost our minds on that tour", Portner recalls.
+After this recording session, they began to work on new material that was later released on Here Comes the Indian.
+It was at this time when they began to face serious problems within the group.
+In early 2002, they went on their first big tour which took them to the South of the US.
+Of this time, Portner said, "We all lost our minds on that tour".
 Right before their next tour in summer, Weitz got the message that he was accepted to his first choice graduate school in Arizona.
-After three chaotic days on the road with their tour van breaking down, equipment getting damaged bundled with a lack of money, the tour was about to be cancelled.
-"At that point we all knew we'd get back from tour, record the songs, and then we needed space from each other, and we still had more than 2 weeks left on the road", Weitz said on the Collected Animals message board.
+After three chaotic days on the road with their tour van breaking down, equipment getting damaged, struggles with a lack of money, the tour was about to be cancelled.
+On the Collected Animals message board, Weitz wrote, "At that point we all knew we'd get back from tour, record the songs, and then we needed space from each other, and we still had more than 2 weeks left on the road".

 Worrying that Avey Tare, Panda Bear, Deakin and Geologist would be too long-winded a moniker, and with record companies advising that a unifying name would be necessary for the marketplace, the group decided to adopt a catch-all name.
-Using their old label of Animal as inspiration they picked "Animal Collective".
-This formation was to be different from a straightforward band, giving the musicians the freedom to work in combinations of two to four, as dictated by the project at hand or their mood.
+Using their old label of Animal as inspiration, they picked "Animal Collective".
+This formation was intended to be different from a straightforward band, giving the musicians the freedom to work in combinations of two to four, as dictated by the project at hand or their mood.
 Their first entry under this name was Here Comes the Indian, which was released in 2003 by their newly formed record label, Paw Tracks, formed with Carpark Records' Todd Hyman.
 Animal Collective makes decisions on what Paw Tracks is to release, while Hyman runs the day-to-day operations.
-The group was happy to find someone like Hyman, who had experience running a label and was dedicated to the group's music; the Animal label was more or less abandoned upon the formation of Paw Tracks.
+The Animal label was abandoned upon the formation of Paw Tracks.
 Here Comes the Indian was the first record to feature all four of Animal Collective.

-After the two releases in 2003 attracted much attention, Black Dice introduced the group to the Fat Cat Records label.
-The first Fat Cat release from the Collective was a double disc package of Spirit They've Gone, Spirit They've Vanished and Danse Manatee.
+After the two releases in 2003 attracted attention, Black Dice introduced the group to the Fat Cat Records label.
+The first Fat Cat release from Animal Collective was a double disc package of Spirit They've Gone, Spirit They've Vanished and Danse Manatee.